 In response to these findings, we are producing a guide with expert contributions on how consulting business owners can effectively develop and implement strategic alliances.
 Our guide will be released to our membership in March.
 It will cover the different types of alliances used in the consulting sector, recent industry trends driving partnerships, as well as expert tips on how to make them work effectively.

 The findings of the survey, which will underpin this upcoming guide, is aimed at owners / directors of founder-led consulting firms generating between $/£ 250k and $/£ 20m in revenue.
-By taking part, survey participants will receive a free copy of the network’s strategic alliances guide, which will otherwise only be available to members of the network.

 Article | Sales and Marketing